egor-tensin/blog/_posts/2021-03-10-ubuntu-packaging.md

 packaging and is disconnected from the development.

-This disconnect means that maintaining the Debian packaging files in the `master` branch is inconvinient using the existing tools.
+This disconnect means that maintaining the Debian packaging files in the `master` branch is inconvenient using the existing tools.
 At the very least, you should create a separate branch for doing packaging work.